peterhinch/micropython-nano-gui/DRIVERS.md

 applications using partial mode should do a full refresh occasionally to eliminate any ghosting.
 Setting the mode in the constructor is invalid.

+The `do_refresh` method should clear the `.complete` Event at the start and set it immediately prior to exit (when the hardware has signalled completion).

 ###### [Contents](./DRIVERS.md#contents)

 # 8. Links